 This section presents an objective analysis of the questionnaires administered to assess the impact of electronic payment systems on service delivery at Warri Refining Petroleum Company (WRPC).
 The chapter includes sections on the characteristics of respondents, data presentation and analysis, research questions, and a summary of findings.
 Out of 250 questionnaires distributed, 246 were filled and returned, and the analysis encompasses the entire set of returned questionnaires.
 The descriptive analysis aims to summarize and interpret the data collected from 246 respondents using structured questionnaires, analyzed through the Statistical Package for Social Sciences (SPSS).
 This section examines key aspects of the data to provide insights into the deployment and impact of electronic payment systems at WRPC.
-The descriptive analysis in Table 1 highlights respondents are aware of the effectiveness and efficiency of electronic payment systems, with mean scores ranging from 3.31 to 3.78 across different items.
+The descriptive analysis in Table 1 highlights respondents' awareness and adoption of various e-payment services.
+Key findings indicate that a majority of respondents are aware of the effectiveness and efficiency of electronic payment systems, with mean scores ranging from 3.31 to 3.78 across different items.
 Most respondents prefer Internet banking, ATM services, and mobile banking, underscoring the widespread acceptance of these technologies.
 Additionally, respondents noted that e-payment systems have reduced the risk and inconvenience associated with carrying physical cash, contributing to improved service delivery and customer satisfaction.